julian-zucker/katacoda-scenarios/python-challenges/python-challenge-2-write-a-class/step2.md

 Let's add `size` to the Markov class!
-When a size is provided, let's make a list of all tables of all sizes from 1 up to the given size.
+When a size is provided, let's make a list of all tables from size 1 up to the given size.

 ```python